Post-doctoral fellow in biostatistics, Computational biology group, Francis Crick Institute

 - On radio, BBC Radio 4’s Inside Science, Newshour on the BBC World Service, the Guardian Science Weekly podcast, and various local radio stations across the UK.

 - Winner of FameLab UK, a competition seeking the best three-minute science talks.
 Winner of the Online Vote from FameLab alumni worldwide in FameLab International 2012.

-- Talks to tens of thousands of students and members of the public at venues from science festivals and schools to theatres and pubs, including the Cheltenham Science Festival, New Scientist Live and Robin Ince’s Christmas Ghosts.
+- Talks to tens of thousands of students and members of the public at venues from science festivals and schools to theatres and pubs, including the Cheltenham Science Festival, New Scientist Live and Brian Cox and Robin Ince’s Christmas Compendium of Reason.

 - Presenter, writer and co-producer of Lab, Camera, Action!
 YouTube series.